 }

-If you observe above example, we created a two and three dimensional arrays and getting those array values by using for loop in c#.
+If you observe the above example, we created two and three-dimensional arrays and got those array values using for loop in c#.

 If you observe the above result, we are able to get the two or three-dimensional arrays by using respective index values based on our requirements.

 In c#, multidimensional arrays are slower than single-dimensional arrays while accessing elements from arrays.
-Instead of multidimensional arrays, we can use jagged arrays in c# to improve the performance of the application.
+Instead of multidimensional arrays, we can use jagged arrays in c# to improve the application's performance.

 This is how we can use multidimensional arrays in our c# applications based on our requirements.